isaacbn17/startup/README.md

 ## Key Features

- - Secure login with an email
+ - Logging in with an email
- - Ability for the user to create a survey question with answers
+ - Users can create a survey question with answers
- - Able to publish the survey for respondents
+ - The survey can be published for participants
  - Respondents can submit an answer, and later change it if they so wish
- - Results are shown live as participants submit their answer
+ - Results are shown live as answers are submitted
  - Past surveys and their results are saved for future reference

 ## Technologies